FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/introducing-the-storage-provider-bounty-board.md

 ## **How to submit an open issue**

 Open issues can be proposed by anyone in the Filecoin community.
-Filecoin Foundation provides templates to help address your issue to make sure you describe them clearly and as detail as possible.
-Issues can be proposed [here](https://github.com/filecoin-project/community/tree/master/storage-provider-bounty-program#contributing-to-an-open-issue).
+Filecoin Foundation provides templates to help you clearly and thoroughly describe your issue.
+[Propose an issue or explore contribution guidelines on GitHub](https://github.com/filecoin-project/community/tree/master/storage-provider-bounty-program#contributing-to-an-open-issue).

 ## **Reward Distribution**